Additive and geometric transversality of fractal sets in the integers: Abstract

 \section{Abstract}

-By juxtaposing ideas from fractal geometry and dynamical systems, Hillel Furstenberg proposed a series of conjectures in the late 1960's that explore the relationship between digit expansions with respect to multiplicatively independent bases.
-In this work, we introduce analogues of some of the notions and results surrounding Furstenberg's work in the discrete setting of the integers.
-In particular, we define a new class of fractal sets of integers that parallels the notion of $\times r$-invariant sets on the 1-torus, and we investigate the additive independence between these fractal sets when they are structured with respect to different bases.
-We obtain \begin{itemize} \item an integer analogue of a result of Furstenberg regarding the classification of all sets that are simultaneously $\times 2$ and $\times 3$ invariant (see \cref{prop_discrete_furstenberg}); \item an integer analogue of a result of Lindenstrauss-Meiri-Peres on iterated sumsets of $\times r$-invariant sets (see \cref{theorem_lmp_analogue}); \item an integer analogue of Hochman and Shmerkin's solution to Furstenberg's sumset conjecture regarding the dimension of the sumset $X+Y$ of a $\times r$-invariant set $X$ and a $\times s$-invariant set $Y$ (see \cref{thm_1}). \end{itemize} To obtain the latter, we provide a quantitative strengthening of a theorem of Hochman and Shmerkin which provides a lower bound on the dimension of $\lambda X + \eta Y$ uniformly in the scaling-parameters $\lambda$ and $\eta$ at every finite scale (see \cref{main_real_theorem_intro}).
-Our methods yield a new combinatorial proof of the theorem of Hochman and Shmerkin that avoids the machinery of local entropy averages and CP-processes.
+By juxtaposing ideas from fractal geometry and dynamical systems, Furstenberg proposed a series of conjectures in the late 1960's that explore the relationship between digit expansions with respect to multiplicatively independent bases.
+In this work, we introduce and study -- in the discrete context of the integers -- analogues of some of the notions and results surrounding Furstenberg's work.
+In particular, we define a new class of fractal sets of integers that parallels the notion of $\times r$-invariant sets on the 1-torus and investigate the additive and geometric independence between two such fractal sets when they are structured with respect to multiplicatively independent bases.
+Our main results in this direction parallel the works of Furstenberg, Hochman-Shmerkin, Shmerkin, Wu, and Lindenstrauss-Meiri-Peres and include: \begin{itemize} \item a classification of all subsets of the positive integers that are simultaneously $\times r$- and $\times s$-invariant; \item integer analogues of two of Furstenberg's transversality conjectures pertaining to the dimensions of the intersection $A\cap B$ and the sumset $A+B$ of $\times r$- and $\times s$-invariant sets $A$ and $B$ when $r$ and $s$ are multiplicatively independent; and \item a description of the dimension of iterated sumsets $A+A+\cdots+A$ for any $\times r$-invariant set $A$. \end{itemize} We achieve these results by combining ideas from fractal geometry and ergodic theory to build a bridge between the continuous and discrete regimes.
+For the transversality results, we rely heavily on quantitative bounds on the $L^q$-dimensions of projections of restricted digit Cantor measures obtained recently by Shmerkin.
+We end by outlining a number of open questions and directions regarding fractal subsets of the integers.